 The University encourages any student or employee who has experienced domestic violence, dating violence, sexual assault, or stalking to report the incident to the Baltimore City Police or local law enforcement and encourages students who experience these behaviors to additionally consult their parents/guardians.
 The director of public safety (or their designee) can assist the complainant in contacting the appropriate law enforcement officials and in working with these officials to pursue criminal charges against the respondent.
-Complainants also have the option to decline to notify law enforcement authorities.
+Complainants also have the option to deciment of public as a proportion of the complainant of the complainant authorities.

+Emergency: 410-617-5911

-Campus Public Safety Emergency: 410-617-5911 Non-Emergency: 410-617-5010, ext.
-5010 from a campus phone Escort: 410-617-5566
+Non-Emergency: 410-617-5010, ext.
+5010 from a campus phone

+Escort: 410-617-5566

-- Baltimore City Police - Emergency: 911
+• Baltimore City Police

+Emergency: 911